JamieHeart/resume/README.md

 Servant leader and avid proselytizer of the scientific method.
 I don't form opinions on topics I don't consider myself and expert.
 I have a lot of opinions.
 Personal interests: Running, swimming and cycling.
 I also enjoy Motorsports; four-wheeling, and motorcycles.
 The Oxford comma should not be feared.

+###         Professional Summary
+Senior software engineer with over ten years of technical experience and diverse technical skills looking to bring her problem solving and creativity to your development team.
+Competent in all phases of software development; beginning with identifying needs and defining requirements, through end user support and product enhancement in both agile and waterfall paradigms.
+Demonstrated ability to learn new technologies and programming languages quickly and independently.
+Experience include full-stack development on both MySQL – PHP and SQL Server – ASP.NET solutions.

 <!--	SKILLS	-->
 ##		Skills and Specialities